go-echarts/go-echarts/README.md

 ### Ecosystem

-> The selection lists awesome projects which integrate with go-echarts specially.
+> The section lists awesome projects which integrate with go-echarts specially.

 - [templ](https://github.com/a-h/templ) A language for writing HTML user interfaces in Go.